pietrop/slate-transcript-editor/README.md

 _Work in progress_

 Building on the success and lessons learned from [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor).
-Mostly to be used in the context of [autoEdit 3](http://autoedit.io)(digital paper edit), and other proejcts.
+Mostly to be used in the context of [autoEdit 3](http://autoedit.io) (digital paper edit), and other proejcts.

-Criterias/Principles
+Criterias/Principles:

-- Easy to reason around
+- Easy to reason around.
-- Can handle transcript and media over 1 hour without loss in performance
+- Can handle transcript and media over 1 hour without loss in performance.
-- Only essential features for correction of timed text
+- Only essential features for correction of timed text.
-- adapters to and from other STT services, are external, except for dpe (digital paper edit, adapter).
+- Adapters to and from other STT services, are external, except for dpe (digital paper edit, adapter).
-- leverages existing libraries, such as [Material UI](https://material-ui.com), to focus on the diffuclt problems, and not wasting time re-inventing the wheel or fiddling around with css.
+- Leverages existing libraries, such as [Material UI](https://material-ui.com), to focus on the difficult problems, and not wasting time re-inventing the wheel or fiddling around with CSS.

 [See project board for more details](https://github.com/pietrop/slate-transcript-editor/projects/1) of ongoing work.

-See [draftJs vs slateJs](/docs/notes/draftJs-vs-slateJs.md) in doc/notes for some considerations that inspired this version.
+See [draftJs vs slateJs](./docs/notes/draftjs-vs-slatejs.md) in docs/notes for some considerations that inspired this version.

 [Storybook](https://pietropassarelli.com/slate-transcript-editor)